erlanger/nodefinder/README.md

 Easy!

 ## Origin ##
-This code is originally from  https://code.google.com/p/nodefinder, I have only fixed a few warnings.
+This code is originally from  https://code.google.com/p/nodefinder, I have improved the error handling.

 ## How to use ##